skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/04_safeguarding_data.md

 ---
 layout: toolkit
-title: Safeguarding Data
+title: Safeguarding data
 permalink: /work/toolkits/data-sharing-playbook/safeguarding-data
 sidenav: data_sharing_playbook
 ---

-# Safeguarding Data
+# Safeguarding data

 ## Develop privacy and security compliance policies, standards, and controls.

 **Policies** are high-level statements about how data should be handled, similar to a vision statement. **Standards** outline the rules that govern putting policies into action, and **controls** provide specific instructions about how to implement a standard.

 In order to facilitate secure and compliant data sharing:
 * **Data requesters** must understand the privacy and security compliance standards of the data they are requesting
 * **Data owners** must ensure that they clearly define the privacy and security compliance standards that govern the data they own

 The points below highlight how to define and understand privacy and security compliance.

 ## Establish a privacy policy.

 A privacy policy is an externally-facing document for the people from whom you might collect data.
 It explains how your agency uses personal information that may be collected when the public interacts with the agency.
 The privacy policy should include the types of information gathered, how the information is used, to whom the information is disclosed, and how the information is safeguarded.

 Here are some of the questions to ask when you document a privacy policy:
 * Why do we collect personal information?
 * What information do we collect?
 (Review the data dictionary.)
 * When and how do we disclose/share information?